Mona Davids was born in South Africa and raised in Brooklyn.

 Mona has cultivated an excellent relationship with union leaders, education reporters and political reporters and bloggers.
 Mona is recognized as a valuable source on education, international trade, community and labor related issues.
 Mona has appeared on CNN, NBC Nightly News, Fox News, NY1, ABC7 News, Fox 5 NY, WCBS Channel 2 News, WABC Channel 4 News and Al Jazeera News.
 Mona has been quoted by the NY Times, NY Daily News, NY Post, TIME Magazine, NY Post, Legislative Gazette and other papers throughout the country.

-Mona is conversant in Afrikaans, Dutch, Flemish, Hebrew, German and Arabic.
+Mona is conversant in Afrikaans, Dutch, Flemish, Hebrew and German.